 For several years, Tenney held the distinction of being Minnesota’s smallest town.
 The 2010 census showed that Tenney boasted two families, and an average age of close to 57 years old.
 The total population was five.
 When the numbers dwindled to just three residents, it became nearly impossible to keep the town alive.
 Tenney was on the brink of becoming a ghost town.

 A large village hall was built in 1913 for a total of $3,500.
-It sat on a piece of land next to the fire hall, where the old hardware store had been.
+It sat on a piece of land next to the fire hall, where the old hardware store had been before being demolished.
 It was nearly identical in design to the fire hall, but on a larger scale.
 Dances, Christmas programs, school performances, and town meetings were held in the building for more than fifty years.

 In 1914, electricity was installed throughout the town.
 Tenney no longer needed to pay Marshall Bendt $10 per month to tend to the kerosene street lamps.
 Strangely enough, this was the beginning of the end for Tenney.
 The 1920s and 1930s saw a steep decline in population.
 One of the general stores, the bank, and the pool hall closed after the stock market crashed in 1929.
 Later, one of the three grain elevators burned down, along with the hardware store and hotel, which also included the saloon.